 For urban biking, try Troy's Uncle Sam Bike Trail which runs for 3.1 miles.

-Sundown Wild Forest, Catskill Park, covers 30,100 acres in the southeast Catskills in the Sullivan County Town of Neversink and the Ulster County Towns of Denning, Rochester, Wawarsing and Olive.
-The area has a varied topography including several ridge and 10 mountains over 2,000 feet as well as an impressive mix of natural features - mountains, waterfalls, valleys and rivers - rich with hiking destinations, trout streams hunting opportunities and snowmobile trails.
-Key places to visit in the Wild Forest are the Kanape Valley and Ashokan High Point, Vernooy Kill Falls, Denman Mountain, Red Hill Fire Tower and the Peekamoose Valley.
+Sundown Wild Forest, Catskill Park, covers 30,100 acres in the southeast Catskills in the Sullivan County Town of Neversink and the Ulster County Towns of Denning, Rochester, Wawarsing, and Olive.
+The area has a varied topography including several ridges and 10 mountains over 2,000 feet as well as an impressive mix of natural features - mountains, waterfalls, valleys, and rivers - rich with hiking destinations, trout streams hunting opportunities and snowmobile trails.
+Key places to visit in the Wild Forest are the Kanape Valley and Ashokan High Point, Vernooy Kill Falls, Denman Mountain, Red Hill Fire Tower, and the Peekamoose Valley.

 Local experts can guide you to some of the most beautiful spots:

 Catskill Country Walks offers Walks, hikes and camping trips emphasizing the history and ecology of the Catskills.
 New York State Licensed Outdoor Guide.
 Handicap accessible can be arranged.
 Hours: by appointment and announced/scheduled public hikes and tours.
 Location: Woodstock, NY